-Everyone joins in singing carols, sipping eggnog and wrapping presents.
+Everyone joins in the singing of carols, the sipping of eggnog and the wrapping of presents.
 We love hanging mistletoe over doorways and stockings on mantles.
 Holidays would be unimaginable without these merry rituals.

 The season would also be unbearable without the Christmas Eve traditions that lurk in the corners of our hearts.
-Near disasters, nightmares and dark humor are as much a part of our Noel experience as Christmas morning.
+Nightmares, dark humor, and near disasters are as much a part of our Noel experience as Christmas morning.
 It’s a good thing that we can laugh.

-Dad struggles with the star on top of the tree every year.
+Every year, dad struggles with the star on top of the tree.
 It’s always crooked, and after heart-stopping efforts, it stays crooked.
 It is a tradition that remains in our hearts and on top of our own trees.